-• A 5-year plan, which includes recommended regional transmission enhancements, including alternatives if applicable, that address the transmission needs for which commitments need to be made in the near term in order to meet scheduled in-service dates.

-- The 5-year plan will include planning level cost estimates and construction schedules. - The 5-year plan will specify the level of budget commitments which must be made in order to meet scheduled in-service dates.
-The commitment may include facility engineering and design, siting and permitting of facilities, or arrangements to construct transmission enhancements or expansions. - The 15-year plan will identify new transmission construction and right-of-way acquisition requirements to support load growth.
+- A 5-year plan, which includes recommended regional transmission enhancements, including alternatives if applicable, that address the transmission needs for which commitments need to be made in the near term in order to meet scheduled in-service dates. - The 5-year plan will include planning level cost estimates and construction schedules. - The 5-year plan will specify the level of budget commitments which must be made in order to meet scheduled in-service dates.
+The commitment may include facility engineering and design, siting and permitting of facilities, installation or modification of metering system(s) required by Manual 01, or arrangements to construct transmission enhancements or expansions. - The 15-year plan will identify new transmission construction and right-of-way acquisition requirements to support load growth.